Ways to help

 Harry is currently doing very well in health and in main stream school.
 He is very clever for his age and enjoys school, his passion is anything to do with IT, the latest technologies and he loves playing on his Xbox with his friends.

-The family have set up Harry’s Research Fund to raise funds to support the research work of Dr Susan Brown.
 To date the family have raised funds through supermarket bag packing and collections and organising a birthday party with donations in place of presents.
 At the end of September a group of eight including Harry’s eighteen year old sister Holly are taking part in a skydive for Harry’s Research Fund.